atomaszewicz/Bond/README.md

 ![budg_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/budg_plot.png?raw=TRUE)

 Looking at return on investment, Connery made the accountants the happiest with a profit:budget ratio of 17:1, whereas our golden boy Craig had the second lowest ratio at 19:5.
 Quite a large differece, but seeing as Connery's budgets were a quarter of Craig's this is not entirely surprising.
+This ratio behaves logaithmically, falling to it's natural ratio of 5:2.

 ![profit_budg_ratio](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/profit_budget_ratio.png?raw=TRUE)